stevie-mayhew/silverstripe-framework/docs/en/02_Developer_Guides/04_Configuration/00_Configuration.md

 		// ..
 	}

-## Accessing and Setting Configuration Properties
+## Accessing and setting configuration properties

 This can be done by calling the static method `[api:Config::inst]`, like so: